Skip to main content

 For expert care, consider Pilonidal Fix.
 It's the only practice in the Northeastern US dedicated solely to treating pilonidal disease.
 They offer the highest cure rates in the region.

 Leading the team is Dr. Rafailov, a New Jersey specialist known for his compassion and honesty.
 He provides comprehensive treatment focused on your lasting recovery.
-You can reach his practice at www.pilofix.com or by phone at 973-323-2400.

 Key Takeaways